centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

 ```

-You then need to restart the Agent
+You then need to restart Helios:

 ```
 systemctl restart centreon-agent.service
 ```

 ### Logs Rotation

-The Agent logs all activity (nominal as well as erroneous) in the `/var/log/centreon-agent/centreon-agent.log` file.
+Helios logs all activity (nominal as well as erroneous) in the `/var/log/centreon-agent/centreon-agent.log` file.

 A default `/etc/logrotate.d/centreon-agent` file has been created at installation and configured as follows: